 Section 3.1 Fixed Management Fee.
 In consideration of Manager's performance of its services hereunder, Commission shall pay Manger a Fixed Management Fee.
 Beginning on the Effective Date and continuing through the first (1st) Operating Year, the Fixed Management Fee shall be Eight Thousand Dollars (\$8,000) per month.
-Beginning in the second (2nd) Operating Year, the Fixed Management Fee shall be increased over the Fixed Management Fee from the previous Operating Year in accordance with the percentage increase in the CPI over the previous twelve (12) month period Year (i.e., the difference, expressed as a percentage, between the value of the CPI published most recently prior to the commencement of the preceding Operating Year and the value of the CPI adjustment will apply), capped at three and a half percent (3.5%) in any Operating Year.
-The Fixed Management Fee shall be payable to Manager in advance, beginning on the Effective Date, and payable on the first (1st) day of each month thereafter (prorated as necessary for any partial months).
+Beginning in the second (2nd) Operating Year, the Fixed Management Fee shall be increased over the Fixed Management Fee from the previous Operating Year in accordance with the percentage increase in the CPI over the previous twelve (12) month period Year (i.e., the difference, expressed as a percentage, between the value of the CPI published most recently prior to the commencement of the preceding Operating Year and the value of the CPI published most recently prior to the commencement of the Operating Year for which the CPI adjustment will apply), capped at three and a half percent (3.5%) in any Operating Year.
+The Fixed Management Fee shall be payable to Manager in advance, beginning on the Effective Date, and payable on the first (1^{st}) day of each month thereafter (prorated as necessary for any partial months).
 Manager shall be entitled to pay itself such amount from the Operating Account.

-Section 3.2 Incentive Fee.
-In addition to the Fixed Management Fee, Manager shall be entitled to receive an Incentive Fee each full or partial Operating Year of the Term.
+Incentive Fee.
+In addition to the Fixed Management Fee, Manager Section 3.2 shall be entitled to receive an Incentive Fee each full or partial Operating Year of the Term.
 The Incentive Fee shall be Twenty-two Percent (22%) of Gross Revenue in excess of Four Million Five Hundred Thousand Dollars (\$4,500,000) per Operating Year (the "Benchmark").
 For purposes of this paragraph, "Gross Revenue" shall include the following: gross ticket sales less North Carolina sales tax (only), gross other revenue; gross concessions, gross convenience fees, gross facility fees, gross suite rental, gross miscellaneous income, LESS promoter proceeds.
-The Benchmark shall be pro-rated for any Operating Year out of 365.
+The Benchmark shall be pro-rated for any Operating Years of less than 12 months based on the number of days actually elapsed in such Operating Year out of 365.
 This Incentive Fee (i) shall not in any Operating Year exceed two (2) times the amount of the Fixed Management Fee for such Operating Year, and (ii) shall not be paid to any extent if Manager fails to achieve at least 95% of the bottom line net profit/loss number in the Operating Budget for such Operating Year, unless the failure to achieve such number is due to an Event of Force Majeure or other circumstance outside of the reasonable control of Manager.

-For the sake of clarity, the parties acknowledge and agree that in no event shall the Incentive Fee payable to Manager in any Operating Year exceed the amount of the Fixed Management Fee paid to Manager in such year.
 The Incentive Fee, to the extent earned by Manager, shall be paid to Manager no later than ten (10) days after completion of the year-end audit as described in Section 10.3, or one-hundred-twenty (120) days following the end of each Operating Year, whichever occurs first.